 Division 3 — Enforcement of codes of practice

-47. State Administrative Tribunal may enforce compliance with code of practice
+47. SAT’s powers to deal with contraventions of prescribed code of practice

 (1) Where it appears to the Commissioner that a person has carried on business in contravention of a prescribed code of practice applicable to that person, the Commissioner may apply to the State Administrative Tribunal for an order under this section.